-- 2. Collaborate Revise with a classmate using the concept map. - a) Add these categories to the concept map: the structure of living things and ecosystems. - b) Compare your concept map with a classmate.
-Are they the same? - c) Use your concept map to ask each other questions.
+- 2. Collaborate Revise with a classmate using the concept map. - a) Compare your concept map with a classmate.
+Are they the same? - b) Use your concept map to ask each other questions.
 For example:

 How many invertebrate groups can you remember?